-What should I do with my savings?
+What to do with savings

 What should I consider when I look for the best place to put my savings?